ScoutzG/szg-HelicopterJob/README.md

 client Line 151: ``` QBCore.Functions.Progressbar("knock", "Delivering package", 7000, false, false, {``` Config Time takes to knock the door. server Line 5: ``` local payment = 3000``` Config Payment Per delivery.

+I did not WRITE THIS!
+I Only made edits and changes to the ORIGINAL SCRIPT to work as a helicopter job.
+Based off a Pizza Delivery Job that inspired me to Revamp into this.